The Human Services Division works as the lead drug and alcohol prevention voice and policy making body for the City of Providence.

 Prescription Drug and Other Drug Take-Back

 To prevent misuse of prescription medications and ensure proper disposal, the HCO coordinates two drug take-back days annually, aligning with the U.S. Department of Justice’s Drug Enforcement Administration scheduled dates.
-Additionally the HCO partnered with both the Providence Police Department and Walgreens to provide year-round promotion of the MedReturn Bin at the Providence Public Safety Complex and Walgreens Pharmacy (533 Elmwood Avenue).
+Additionally, Human Services partnered with both the Providence Police Department and Walgreens to provide year-round promotion of the MedReturn Bin at the Providence Public Safety Complex and Walgreens Pharmacy (533 Elmwood Avenue).
 Providence residents may anonymously drop off unused and expired medicines at the bin 24 hours a day, 365 days a year.

 Unused or expired medications may also be returned to your pharmacy.